Elizabeth and Agnes Thomson: Campaign for women's suffrage

 The Thomson sisters were active members of the Edinburgh WSPU and were involved in protests in London and Scotland.
 On 21 November 1911, they were among the 223 protesters arrested at a WSPU demonstration at the House of Commons, to which they had travelled with other women from the Edinburgh branch, including Jessie C. Methven, Edith Hudson, Alice Shipley and Mrs N Grieve.
 The demonstrations followed the "torpedoing" of the Conciliation Bill.
 They were both sentenced to five days' imprisonment in Holloway prison.
 Elizabeth served a further term in Holloway in May 1912.

 Arson campaign

 In April 1913 the "elderly sisters", along with fellow Edinburgh WSPU members Arabella Scott and Edith Hudson, travelled to Kelso racecourse and attempted to burn down a stand.
-The four women were arrested along with Donald McEwan, who had ordered the taxi from Edinburgh, and subsequently tried in Jedburgh Court on 19 May.
+The four women were arrested along with Donald McEwan, who had ordered the taxi from Edinburgh, and subsequently tried in Jedburgh Sheriff Court on 19 May.
 The jury found the charges against Agnes (then 67) were 'not proven' and recommended leniency for Elizabeth (then 65).
 Elizabeth was sentenced to three months while the others each received nine-month sentences.
 They were sent to Calton Jail where the women immediately went on a hunger strike.